What will the end of the Universal Credit uplift mean for wellbeing?

 by Hannah Ormston

 At the Conservative Party Conference last week, Prime Minister Boris Johnson remarked that ‘wages are going up faster than before the pandemic began’.
 These comments were made against the backdrop of the news that the £20 Universal Credit uplift – brought in to support low-income households during the pandemic – is to be withdrawn this month.
 This withdrawal represents the largest ever overnight cut in social security, and is predicted to place half a million more people in poverty, many of whom are unable to work because of disability, illness, or caring for others.
 These groups will not benefit from the reported increase in wages, and nor will those who are out of work due to the rising unemployment rate.
+What will this mean for collective wellbeing?

 This is a very real and tangible example of why social progress cannot be understood or measured in one dimension.
 Even for those who have benefited from a wage increase in recent months, this is offset by rising household costs across a range of living essentials, like food and fuel.
 Economic wellbeing is not about some people in society having more money in their pockets, rather it is about us all having a decent minimum living standard.
 This includes income, but also covers the cost and quality of our food, housing, education, health care, transportation, clothing and other essential needs.